-- With exception to the locations mentioned below, all shoulders will be treated with a 4 to 5 ft. band of soil residual and non-selective herbicides - SR 020 and SR525 on Whidbey Island, guardrail will be treated with aquatic labeled herbicide and surfactant only.
+- With exception to the locations mentioned below, all shoulders will be treated with a 4 to 5 ft. band of soil residual and non-selective herbicides in the spring - SR 020 and SR525 on Whidbey Island, guardrail will be treated with aquatic labeled herbicide and surfactant only.